EcoHealth Alliance: History

 Founded under the name Wildlife Preservation Trust International in 1971 by British naturalist, author, and television personality, Gerald Durrell, it then became The Wildlife Trust in 1999.
 In the fall of 2010, the organization changed its name to EcoHealth Alliance.
 The rebrand reflected a change in the organization's focus, moving solely from a conservation nonprofit, which focused mainly on the captive breeding of endangered species, to an environmental health organization with its foundation in conservation.

 The organization held an early professional conservation medicine meeting in 1996.
 In 2002, they published an edited volume on the field through Oxford University Press: Conservation Medicine: Ecological Health in Practice.

-In February 2008, they published a paper in Nature entitled “Global trends in emerging infectious diseases” which featured an early rendition of a global disease hotspot map.
+In February 2008, they published a paper in Nature entitled "Global trends in emerging infectious diseases" which featured an early rendition of a global disease hotspot map.
 Using epidemiological, social, and environmental data from the past 50 years, the map outlined regions of the globe most at risk for emergent disease threats.

-EcoHealth Alliance's funding comes mostly from U.S. federal agencies such as the Department of Defense, Department of Homeland Security, and U.S. Agency for International Development.
-Between 2011 and 2020, its annual budget has fluctuated between US$9 and US$15 million per year.
+EcoHealth Alliance's funding came mostly from U.S. federal agencies such as the Department of Defense, Department of Homeland Security, and U.S. Agency for International Development.
+Between 2011 and 2020, its annual budget fluctuated between US$9 and US$15 million per year.